Sheaffy/node-red-contrib-monzo/README.md

 ### This is a node-red package that will allow you to retrive information from monzo, using your access token.

+Please Note - Monzo is a bank that is currently only available for UK residents.

 This is an easy to use node, all you have to do is input a access token and select what information you want under the request dropdown.